Moonshallow5/Food_Vision_Mini/README.md

 Here are <a href="https://github.com/Moonshallow5/Food_Vision_mini/blob/main/effnet_b2_7_epochs_without_aug.png">Effnet_b2</a> and <a href="https://github.com/Moonshallow5/Food_Vision_mini/blob/main/resnet50_7_epochs_without_aug.png">resnet50</a> test results on 7 epochs without any data augmentation

+Learn about MLflow as well as Nsight systems to optimize my program and see for any potential bottlenecks as well

 ## 👀Live preview

 I wanted to show my project in live-action so I made a <a href="https://huggingface.co/spaces/Moonshallow5/FoodVision_mini?logs=container">link</a> to my hugging face account where there is already an app running on gradio for anyone to use.